Nykredit

+History

+From 1851 onwards, a large number of credit unions were established in Denmark, of which 16 merged after the mortgage reform in 1970 to become Forenede Kreditforeninger and Jyllands Kreditforeninger respectively in 1972.

+in 1985, Nykredit was formed by a merger between Forenede Kreditforeninger and Jyllands Kreditforening.

 In 2003 Nykredit bought Totalkredit, a mortgage lending institution whose products are distributed by 103 regional and local banks.
 In 2008 Nykredit bought Forstædernes Bank and merged it with Nykredit Bank.

 In 2014 Nykredit lost a principal case at the Danish Supreme Court regarding service fees.
 In February 2016 Nykredit faced public outrage among their customers due to significantly increased service fees.
 On 9 September 2016 The Danish Consumer-ombudsman filed a police report regarding misleading marketing of service fees conducted by the subsidiary company Totalkredit.

+In December 2024, Nykredit announced its intention to acquire domestic rival Spar Nord for DKK 24.7 billion, and Spar Nord's board of directors stated that it supported the bid.
+The takeover would create the third largest banking group in Denmark, with a 13% share of the market.

 Subsidiaries

-Nykredit today has the following wholly owned subsidiaries:
+Nykredit has the following wholly owned subsidiaries: